Forensic Science

-This elective science class is designed to serve as a capstone for your other high school science courses.
-It emphasizes inquiry-based learning, process skills, and higher-order thinking skills.
-In addition, it will present an introduction to the possible career paths in the forensic sciences.
-As in all science courses, you will develop critical thinking skills and become fluent in the scientific method.
+Forensic Science is the application of scientific techniques and technology to the investigation of a crime, and the presentation of evidence in a court of law.
+This class emphasizes inquiry-based learning, process skills, and higher-order thinking skills.
+In addition, it presents an introduction to possible career paths in the forensic sciences.
+As in all science courses, students will develop critical thinking skills and become fluent in scientific method and reasoning.

-You will be introduced to the laboratory techniques of criminal investigators, and learn what methods they use in the criminal investigation process.
-Unlike other science courses, forensic science is not just about one field of study; rather, it's a truly holistic science, in that it combines many fields with the crucial addition of legal standards and rules of evidence.
-The class is going to be focused on hands-on activities that follow procedures used in the current criminal study field.
+Because experimentation is the basis of science, laboratory investigations are an integral part of this course.
+Investigative, hands-on lab activities that address the high school inquiry standards are central to the understanding of the topics of this course.
+Students are introduced to the laboratory techniques of criminal investigators, and learn what methods they use in the criminal investigation process.
+Unlike other science courses, forensic science is not just about one field of study; rather, it's a truly holistic science, in that it combines many fields, with the crucial addition of legal standards and rules of evidence.
+The class is focused on hands-on activities that follow procedures used in the current criminal study field.

-Forensic Sciences Part I
+Forensic Sciences I

 Forensic Sciences I Syllabus